Skip to main navigation Skip to search Skip to main content

 Biography

-Dr. Cian McCafferty is a lecturer and principal investigator at University College Cork, working in the department of Anatomy & Neuroscience and as faculty in APC Microbiome Ireland.
+Dr. Cian McCafferty is a lecturer and principal investigator at University College Cork, working in the department of Anatomy & Neuroscience.
 He graduated from UCC with a B.Sc.
 (Hons) in Neuroscience in 2010, and from Cardiff University with a Ph.D. in experimental electrophysiology of epilepsy in 2014.
 For his doctoral research, Dr. McCafferty investigated the activity of thalamic neurons during absence seizures in a rat model, and the contributions of thalamic T-type calcium channels to the electrographical and behavioural components of the seizures.
 After a year of postdoctoral research in Cardiff University, Dr. McCafferty pursued an Epilepsy Foundation postdoctoral fellowship in Yale University.
 He expanded this initial fellowship into 4 years of postdoctoral research at Yale into neuronal and network mechanism of absence seizure behavioural severity, researching the hemodynamic and electrophysiological changes in the cerebral cortex associated with the behavioural severity of experimental absence seizures.
-Dr. McCafferty's current research at UCC and APC Microbiome Ireland focuses on the patterns of neuronal and network activity that determine behaviour, with a particular interest in those mechanisms that mediate the influence of the gut microbiome on anxiety, mood and cognition.
+Dr. McCafferty's current research at UCC focuses on the electroencephalography of epilepsy and migraine.

 Research Interests